surfaceUsed/bulls-and-cows/README.md

 # bulls-and-cows
 Guessing game application.

-Hyperskill project (Introduction to Java).
+Hyperskill project "Bulls and cows" (Introduction to Java).
 Stage 7/7.

 Guessing game application that creates a secret code (random text string) based on user input that can consist of numbers '0-9' and letters